Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Memento Macguffin: The reason he was feuding with the Dwarves in the first place is because they were withholding the jewels that belonged to his late wife from him.
 The jewels were never mentioned again by the end of the third film.
 The deleted scene he has with Gandalf could be the reason:Gandalf: "Those jewels were not all your wife has left you, my friend.
 She also left you a son.
 Tell me, which would she have you value more?"

-- Plus, Bard is going to be the new King of Dale and Thranduil would probably like to keep good relations with him.
+- Plus, Bard is probably going to be the new King of Dale (while it's not definite, Thranduil is very intelligent and can probably see where the political winds are blowing) and Thranduil would probably like to keep good relations with him.

 - Noodle Incident: How the necklace of white gems (that used to belong to his wife) ended up with in Erebor is a mystery.
 In the extended edition of An Unexpected Journey Old Bilbo mentions that the elves claim the dwarves stole their treasure, while the dwarves claim that he didn't give them their proper pay.